-***You can now request your LEARN site for Winter 2019 Courses.***
+***You can now request your LEARN site for Spring 2019 Courses.***

 LEARN, uWaterloo’s learning management system, can help organize your course.

-Below are some key tasks you should consider doing at the START and/or END of every semester.
+Below are some key tasks you should consider doing at the START and/or END of every term.

 If you have any questions, do not hesitate to contact your friendly neighbourhood CTE Faculty Liaison, Jason Thompson.